Sarkar Raj: Box office reception

 Sarkar Raj grossed almost ₹ 340 million in India and over $1 million in the USA.
 The Filmfare Magazine (August 2008 issue) and other media declared it to be among the only four hits in the first half of 2008 (along with Race, Jodhaa Akbar and Jannat).

 The producers reported that the movie had earned more than the entire grossings of its hit prequel in its first two weeks itself.
 According to the year end report of The Free Trade Journal, Sarkar Raj was the seventh highest all-India grosser of the year after (in order) Ghajini, Rab Ne Bana Di Jodi, Golmaal Returns, Singh Is Kinng, Dostana and Race.
 The trade magazine also reported high international collections.
-It was declared a super hit grosser at the box office.
+It was declared an average grosser at the box office with noted film journal Film Information mentioning that although the film was a profitable venture for its producers, the distributors outside of Bombay circuit stood to lose.

 Soundtrack

 The music is composed by Bapi and Tutul.
 Lyrics are penned by Sandeep Nath and Prashant Pandey.